Synthesis of Phospholipids

 The action of phospholipases generates lysophospholipids which can be re-esterified via the action of various enzymes of the lysophospholipid acyltransferase (LPLAT) family resulting in remodeling of phospholipids.
 This latter pathway to phospholipid synthesis is termed the Lands pathway.

 Enzymes of the LPLAT family belong to two subfamilies of functionally related enzymes identified as the AGPAT family and the membrane bound O-acyltransferase domain containing (MBOAT) family.
-As discussed Synthesis of Triglycerides page, several AGPAT family enzymes are involved in the synthesis of triglycerides.
+As discussed in the Synthesis of Triglycerides page, several AGPAT family enzymes are involved in the synthesis of triglycerides.
 The AGPAT family consists of 11 genes in humans and the MBOAT family consists of 8 genes in humans.
 Not all of these 19 genes encode enzymes involved in phospholipid synthesis.
-For example, the HHAT encoded hedgehog acyltransferase is an MBOAT family enzyme and it is responsible for the acylation of sonic hedgehog.
+For example, the HHAT encoded hedgehog acyltransferase is an MBOAT family enzyme and it is responsible for the acylation of the secreted neurogenic protein sonic hedgehog.

 Table of the Human Lysophospholipid Acyltransferase Family